Samuel Reeves Keesler: Military career

 Keesler entered the U.S. Army on May 13, 1917.
-He was commissioned in the Signal Officers Reserve Corps on August 15, and he received training as an aerial observer at Post Field, Oklahoma, before sailing for France in March 1918.
+He was commissioned in the Signal Officers' Reserve Corps on August 15, and he received training as an aerial observer at Post Field, Oklahoma, before sailing for France in March 1918.

 After additional training in aerial gunnery and artillery fire control, Second Lieutenant Keesler was posted to the 24th Aero Squadron in the Verdun sector of the Western Front on August 26, 1918.

 While performing a reconnaissance mission in the late afternoon of October 8, 1918, Keesler and his pilot, 1LT Harold W. Riley, were attacked by four enemy fighters.
 Keesler returned fire and shot down the leader, but Riley lost control of their badly damaged plane.
-Keesler continued to fend off the attackers with machine gun fire even as it fell.
-He was wounded six times in the chest and abdomen before the plane crash-landed.
-Lieutenant Keesler received an additional wound when the enemy fighters strafed them on the ground.
+Keesler continued to fend off the attackers with machine gun fire even as the plane fell.
+Keesler was wounded six times in the chest and abdomen before the plane crash-landed, and received an additional wound when the enemy fighters strafed the pair on the ground.

 Captured by German ground troops, the two airmen were unable to receive immediate medical attention, and Keesler died the following day.
 On January 16, 1919, Lt.
 Riley recommended him for a decoration, citing his continued resistance all the way to the ground, despite his wounds.
 For his gallantry, Lieutenant Keesler was posthumously awarded the Silver Star on June 3, 1919.

 Keesler Air Force Base in Biloxi, Mississippi was named in his honor.